 I fully share the researchers’ opinion that prevention strategies focused on the unemployed and on employment and its conditions are necessary not only in difficult times but also in times of stable economy.
 Investments in programs that integrate people in the job market and promote a healthy work climate are also essential in western countries with comparably lower unemployment rates.
 As well, training for specialists is needed to recognize this increased suicide risk in people both in and out of work more effectively and to help deal with the problem.

-To conclude: Unemployment is killing hundreds of thousands people each year.
-Should the state and all of us, as a society, to do something about it?
-Or do we wait till the wealth will trickle down?..
-Or untill the invisible hand should be so kind to scatter it on the Plebs from the neoliberal heaven?..
+Unemployment is killing hundreds of thousands people each year.
+Should not the state and all of us, as a society, to do something about it?
+Or we just sit and wait till the wealth will eventually trickle down?..
+Or until the invisible hand should be so kind to scatter it on the Plebs from the neoliberal heaven?..

 Nordt, Carlos, Ingeborg Warnke, Erich Seifritz and Wolfram Kawohl.
 2015.
 “Modelling suicide and unemployment: a longitudinal analysis covering 63 countries, 2000-2011.”
 The Lancet Psychiatry 2 (3): 239–245.